pivonski/JS_TextChanger/README.md

 Its function is to
 + enlarge,
 - reduce,
-+ and change the text color to a random color upon clicking the corresponding buttons.
++ change the text color to a random
+Changes are made by operating functional buttons located on the page.